 - 1. Biceps, with its tendon.

 - 2. Brachialis anticus.

 - 3. Part of triceps.

 - 4. Pronator radii teres.

-- Flexor carpi radialis.
+- 5. Flexor carpi radialis.

 - 6. Palmaris longus.

-- 7. Part of the flexor sublimis digitorum; the rest of the muscle is seen beneath the tendons of the palmaris longus and flexor carpi radialis.
+- Part of the flexor sublimis digitorum; the rest of the muscle is seen beneath the tendons of the palmaris longus and flexor carpi radialis.

 - 8. Flexor carpi ulnaris.

 - 9. Palmar fascia.

 - 10. Palmaris brevis.

 - 11. Abductor pollicis.

-- Flexor brevis pollicis.
+- 12. Flexor brevis pollicis.

 - 13. Supinator longus.

-- 14. Extensor ossis metacarpi and extensor primi internodii pollicis, curving around the lower border of the fore-arm.
+- Extensor ossis metacarpi pollicis and extensor primi internodii pollicis, curving around the lower border of the forearm.

-fascia of the fore-arm; and from the intermuscular septa on each side of it.
+it.
 Its long and narrow tendon passes superficially to be inserted into the strong palmar fascia in the centre of the hand, and slightly into that over the muscles of the thumb.
-It serves to make tense the palmar fascia, and thus protect the deep tissues of the palm, and may slightly flex the hand when largely developed.
+It serves to make tense the palmar fascia, and thus protect the deep tissues of the palm [and give firm origin to the muscles arising from it] and may slightly flex the hand when largely developed.
 It is supplied by the median nerve.